Teen Autism » Homeschooling

 All Done IEP

 I know they mean well, the IEP team.
 Of course they do.
-One of them has known and worked with Nigel for ten years.
-But when I tell them the poignant story about Nigel doing art therapy in his yearbook, drawing ape faces on all the faces of the kids who had bullied him at that school, and the IEP team tells me that “a lot” of it was Nigel’s “perception” that the kids were bullying him, it makes me want to scream.
+One of them has known and worked with Neil for ten years.
+But when I tell them the poignant story about Neil doing art therapy in his yearbook, drawing ape faces on all the faces of the kids who had bullied him at that school, and the IEP team tells me that “a lot” of it was Neil’s “perception” that the kids were bullying him, it makes me want to scream.
 It makes me want to knock a few skulls, okay?
-And then they suggest that maybe in a couple of months Nigel might be able to come back part-time (since I am currently homeschooling him).
-So I try to diplomatically reply, “Nigel really does not want to set foot in this school again.
+And then they suggest that maybe in a couple of months Neil might be able to come back part-time (since I am currently homeschooling him).
+So I try to diplomatically reply, “Neil really does not want to set foot in this school again.
 It’ll be all I can do to get him to agree to come to the once-a-week social skills class.”

 After that, we discussed his IEP goals, we talked about the social skills class, they asked how he was doing (much better now that he doesn’t perceive himself to be bullied anymore, thank you!), and they provided some math and writing materials that will be helpful for homeschooling.
 We discussed the benchmark testing he will need to do in the spring.
 We touched on options for high school next year.
 We signed the papers.
 Said Thank you for coming.
 Went through the motions.